 R. Pittini and M. Hernes, "Pressure-tolerant power electronics for deep and ultradeep water"

 Oil and Gas Facilities, pp. 47-52, February 2012

-For more than ten years, Nic has pursued a career in practical research; from control systems for industrial robotics and automation, to specialist electronics for operation in extreme environments.
-Most recently, he designed the power distribution systems and vehicle control networks for the Deepsea Challenger submersible, as well as an 11000m pressure-tolerant motor controller used to drive all thrusters and hydraulic pumps on the vehicle.
+He has designed a wide range of pressure-tolerant systems for ROV, AUV, and HOV applications.
+Most recently, he designed the power distribution systems and vehicle control networks for the Deepsea Challenger submersible, as well as the unique pressure-tolerant motor controller used to drive all its thrusters and hydraulic pumps.